Learn about many of the available medications in our database.

-This medication is usually applied twice daily (in the morning and the evening) to the affected areas of the scalp or other hairy areas.
-To apply the lotion, part the hair and apply a small amount to each affected area, taking care not to transfer any of the lotion to the face.
+This medication is usually applied twice daily (in the morning and evening) to the affected areas of the skin.
 If needed, it may be applied once daily for maintenance treatment.
-When used in combination with other topical corticosteroids, it is usually applied once daily at a different time of day than the other medication.
-When used in combination with cyclosporin A or acitretin it can be used twice daily.
+When used in combination with topical corticosteroids, it can be applied once daily, at a different time of day than the other medication.
+When used in combination with cyclosporin A or acitretin, it can be used twice daily.

 Wash your hands after applying the medication so that you do not get it on other parts of your body.
 Avoid getting the medication in your eyes or on your face.
 If the medication gets on your face, wash it off.
 If it gets in your eyes, flush the eyes with plenty of water.
 Do not take this medication by mouth.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.